ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 recall that in Section 2
 we could not insert a row into ``CSE`` without also inserting a row into ``Biology``.
-SciSheet addresses this requirement by providing a row popup for each table.
+SciSheets addresses this requirement by providing a row popup for each table.
 This is shown in
 Fig. :ref:`fig-subtable-insert` where there is a popup